scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

 ##### `msg.rs`

 Contract computations are defined as messages.
-The [JsonSchema](https://docs.rs/schemars/0.8.0/schemars/trait.JsonSchema.html) of these messages is defined `msg.rs`.
+The [JsonSchema](https://docs.rs/schemars/0.8.0/schemars/trait.JsonSchema.html) for these messages is defined in `msg.rs`.

 The `InitMsg` struct describes the `msg` parameter passed to the contract `init` function in `contract.rs`.